jara001/f1tenth-rules/rules.md

 2. The race consists of two heats.
 Each heat lasts for 5 minutes, and the goal is to drive a single lap in as short time as possible and/or to drive as many complete laps as possible.
 Crashing and stopping the car does not pause the heat timer.

+3. Each team is provided two dedicated time slot for their vehicle to qualify.
+No time extensions are given and after the 5 minutes we move on to the next time slot and the next team.
+If a team is not able to run the car in this dedicated time slot, the qualification phase is not passed for this team.

-3. The teams are allowed to change the configuration of their algorithms in between the heats, and even during the heat.
+4. The teams are allowed to change the configuration of their algorithms in between the heats, and even during the heat.
 When the configuration is changed during the heat, the car must stand still.
 In other words, the teams cannot update the configuration on-line while the car moves.

-4. The map (track layout) is **known** a priori.
-The teams are encouraged to map the track prior to the race (a time slot for the mapping will be provided).

-5. The track will contain several static obstacles of size from 12×12×30 cm up to 35×32×30 cm, made from LiDAR perceivable material (e.g., cardboard).
-The intention is to make time trial race closer to head-to-head race, but still simpler.

-6. Crashing into the obstacle is penalized as discussed later.
+5. The map (track layout) is **known** a priori and the track layout does not change over the whole competition.
+Keep in mind that cars crash into the walls and the layout of the track might slightly shift a little bit.
+Please consider this in your algorithms.

+6. The final score for the qualification is two parts: Firstly, based on the ranking of the fastest laptimes you receive points.
+E.g. with 10 teams the fastest team receives 10 points, second fastest 9 points, thrid fastest 8 points …. and so on.
+Secondly, based on the number of consecutive uninterrupted laps, a ranking of the teams is created and therefore the teams receive points.
+E.g. with 10 teams the team with the most laps receives 10 points, second team 9 points, thrid team 8 points …. and so on.
+The final score is the sum of both scores.

 ### 2.4.3 Requirements for Time Trial qualification